morteius/WebSys-LAB2/README.md

 ---

 ## 🌐 Live Preview
-Open (https://github.com/morteius/WebSys-LAB2) in your browser to view the website.
+Open [Duo Blog](https://morteius.github.io/WebSys-LAB2/index.html) in your browser to view the website.

 ---